Infinity (comic book): Prelude

 A week before the current events, Nightmask finds Starbrand drawing pictures with his powers while imprisoned on Sol's Hammer.
 Starbrand remarks that so much has changed for him and that he would see the hydrogen in the Sun fusing together and he asks what is happening to him.
 Nightmask states that as his powers evolve, so does his mind.
 Nightmask then resumes coaching Starbrand.
 A little while later, Starbrand learns that the prison is not powerful enough to hold both him and Nightmask and asks why don't they leave, but Nightmask says they must wait until he has full control of his powers.

-Meanwhile, Manifold and Captain Universe have arrived on the alien planet Galador.
-Captain Universe tells her teammate to return to Earth and tell the Avengers that they have not done enough, that the Machine is not complete as Captain Universe quotes "To protect a world your must possess the power to destroy a world."
+Meanwhile, Manifold and Captain Universe have arrived on the planet Galador.
+Captain Universe tells her teammate to return to Earth and tell the Avengers that they have not done enough, that the Machine is not complete as Captain Universe quotes "To protect a world you must possess the power to destroy a world."
 Manifold leaves as the Galadorian Spaceknights leap into action.

 Back on Earth, Bruce Banner warns the Avengers of the approach of the mysterious Organism that has escaped from A.I.M.
 Island and is headed to their location.
 Worse yet, Banner then transforms into the Hulk and seriously damages the Helicarrier.
 The Avengers are then slammed by the Organism, and fight back but are beaten.

 On A.I.M.
 Island, Andrew Forson (the current Scientist Supreme) and Superia are licking their wounds from the Organism's escape.
 An A.I.M.
 Agent then approaches them showing them a 2-D hologram of the Organism beating the Avengers.
 Taking pride in this, Andrew Forson orders their translocator activated and to retrieve their "lost child".

 Upon receiving word from Captain Universe of a threat that is coming to Earth, the Avengers are advised to get Ex Nihilo and Abyss on their side and to free Starbrand and Nightmask so that they can help combat this threat.
-The threat in question turns out to be the Builders who are destroying many "imperfect" planets that don't fit their vision, and have cataloged Earth as a failure ever since they learned of Ex Nihilo's creation.
+The threat in question turns out to be the Builders who are destroying many "imperfect" planets that do not fit their vision, and have cataloged Earth as a failure ever since they learned of Ex Nihilo's creation.
 The Avengers follow Captain Universe's suggestion and get Ex Nihilo, Abyss, Starbrand, and Nightmask onto the team.

-Corvus Glaive and the rest of the Black Order (which also consisted of Black Dwarf, Ebony Maw, Proxima Midnight, and Supergiant) arrive on Earth and appeared at the different parts of the Earth to confront the Illuminati.
-Corvus Glaive and Supergiant arrived at the Jean Grey School for Higher Learning, Black Dwarf arrived in Wakanda, Ebony Maw arrived at the Sanctum Sanctorum, and Proxima arrived at Atlantis.
+Corvus Glaive and the rest of the Black Order (which also consists of Black Dwarf, Ebony Maw, Proxima Midnight, and Supergiant) arrive on Earth and appear at the different parts of the Earth to confront the Illuminati.
+Glaive and Supergiant arrive at the Jean Grey School for Higher Learning, Black Dwarf arrives in Wakanda, Maw arrives at the Sanctum Sanctorum, and Midnight arrives at Atlantis.